 - Federal income tax laws have changed

-The Child Support Modification Process in Morris County
+The Child Support Modification Process

 When a parent believes that their circumstances call for a change to their child support agreement, they will file a motion with the courts requesting a hearing.
 Attached to this motion, the petitioning parent will include a copy of the specific order they are seeking to modify, copies of prior Case Information Statements, and any supporting affidavits related to proving the changed circumstance they are citing as reason for the child support modification.

-Should the judge find that their is sufficient evidence of a changed circumstance which warrants a child support modification, the judge will require both parents to submit current financial information, and will then take into account all of the same issues taken into account during the initial creation of the child support agreement.
+Should the judge find that there is sufficient evidence of a changed circumstance which warrants a child support modification, the judge will require both parents to submit current financial information, and will then take into account all of the same issues taken into account during the initial creation of the child support agreement.
 To view these specific factors, please view our child support page.

 Once all of these factors have been weighed and taken into account, the court will legally change your child support agreement to more accurately reflect these new and changed circumstances.

-Cost of Living Adjustment (COLA) Attorneys Madison, NJ
+Cost of Living Adjustment (COLA) Attorneys

 Every two years, New Jersey law automatically raises child support payments in what is known as a Cost of Living Adjustment, or COLA.
 This raise is in order to ensure that child support payments are keeping pace with inflation, as calculated by the Consumer Price Index.

-As already noted, this raise is an automatic process, and doesn’t require the party receiving child support payments to go to court in order to secure this modest increase in child support payments.
+As already noted, this raise is an automatic process and doesn’t require the party receiving child support payments to go to court in order to secure this modest increase in child support payments.
 However, the party who is making child support payments can contest a COLA child support increase if their income hasn’t increased at the same rate as the calculated inflation rate.

 For more information regarding your child support agreement and a COLA adjustment, contact our firm today.

-Child Support Termination Attorneys Tewksbury, NJ
+Child Support Termination Attorneys

 The maximum age that a child can reach before they are no longer eligible for child support in New Jersey is 23.
 However, unless your child support agreement specifically says otherwise, effective February 1, 2017, all child support obligations are automatically terminated when the child reaches the age of 19.